HR Excellence in Research Award

 From June 2018 to May 2019, the University undertook a gap analysis and action-planning exercise aligned to The European Charter for Researchers & the Code of Conduct for the Recruitment of Researchers [pdf] This represented an exciting opportunity to look in more detail at recruitment practices and to assess the institution aginast the EU Commission's 'Open, Transparent and Merit-Based Recruitment (OTM-R)' policy.

 The Charter and Code underpin the UK Concordat, so this exercise has allowed us to draw up a meaningful plan to further enhance the environment for researchers and will ensure that we can be recognised for HR Excellence in Research direct by the European Commission.

-The University submitted its detailed action plan to the EU Commission in May 2019 - a copy can be found here: ACTION PLAN
+We successfully retained the European Commission HR Excellence in Research Award in July 2019.
+A copy of the detailed action plan submitted to the EU Commission in May 2019 can be found here: ACTION PLAN

 For more information about the EU Commission's awarding process - click here

 In September 2012, The University of Sheffield was awarded the European Commission's HR Excellence in Research Award via the UK process, by measuring our performance against the principles stated in the UK Concordat to support the Career Development of Researchers.
 The award recognises an institution's progress towards a high quality research environment for research staff and postgraduate researchers.

 You may also be interested in reading the RPD team 2015-2016 Impact Review in order to gain a more detailed understanding of the development provision available to researchers.

 Detailed information about TUoS' Equality Objectives can be accessed here.